UK minister says police not looking for more suspects after London attack -Sky News

-(Reuters) - Britain’s security minister said police are not looking for any other suspects after killing a man wearing a fake suicide vest who stabbed two people to death and wounded three others in central London on Friday, Sky News reported on Saturday.
+Nov 30 (Reuters) - Britain's security minister said police are not looking for any other suspects after killing a man wearing a fake suicide vest who stabbed two people to death and wounded three others in central London on Friday, Sky News reported here on Saturday.

 In what the authorities called a terrorist attack, the attacker went on a rampage targeting people at Fishmongers’ Hall near London Bridge in the heart of the city’s financial district, before being wrestled to the ground by bystanders.